 WATCH THE FILM

-Artists’ Corner is a new series in which we invite a variety of artists to respond to Ffern’s seasonal fragrances.
+Ffern Artists is a new series in which we invite a variety of artists to respond to our seasonal fragrances.
 To begin the series, we asked Lauren Emily Wilson to respond to Autumn 20.
 The result is an ethereal family of pastel drawings that capture the evolution of a scent.

 How would you describe your work as an artist?